THE PRESIDENTS OF THE UNITED STATES OF AMERICA

 Prior to the Mellow Gold tour, Chris Ballew was staying at Beck's house in East LA and they would spend time recording on Beck's 4 track.
 On one of these occasions, Chris was recording a song about Beck being a "twig in the wind", when Beck came out of his bedroom, grabbed the mic and started making some noise.
 This is the end-product.
 Chris later re-recorded "Twig" formally with his next band The Presidents of the United States of America.

-Chris & Tad (1998-present)
+Chris and Tad

 Chris & Tad - Chris And Tad Show - Starter Kit - Promo